anyone else in your family artistic and what was your childhood like in general?

 World War II, shell-shocked and schizophrenic.
 He spent most of his life in and out of Veteran

 Hospitals.
 He was very intelligent and creative.
 Toward the end of his life we finally became friends.

-Jerry Hall divorced Ann E. Hall when I was eight years old.
+Jerry Hall divorced Ann E. Hall when I was seven years old.
 My Mother had a nervous breakdown and

 shock treatment was administered.
 She was never the same.
 Since there was no normalcy at home, I

 grew up fast.
 Whatever my Mother did, she did well.
 My Mother was supportive in her fashion.
 My Father

 was very critical regarding everything that I attempted.
 In general, my childhood was rather horrific but I

 was rebellious.
 I joined a Mexican street gang, spending as little time as possible at home.